Day One – On the road

 You spent the morning sleeping in and savouring a warm cup of coffee while peering out your window to a fresh dusting of snow.
 You can’t remember the last time you slept so soundly and didn’t feel the need to rush off.
 You slowly rise and soak in every minute with each other in a warm bubble bath.
 You’re not in any rush this morning, so you spend the next few hours wrapped in your cozy robe snuggling up and catching up on some reading.

-Before your dinner at Saltlik, the Block Kitchen + Bar, or Three Ravens Restaurant & Wine Bar, you transfer to your Banff hotel, where you and your partner share the excitement for a long-awaited date night.
+Before your dinner at Saltlik, the Block Kitchen + Bar, or The Grizzly House, you transfer to your Banff hotel, where you and your partner share the excitement for a long-awaited date night.
 Spending the time to get spruced up, you emerge ready to spend quality time one-on-one.
 You’ve chosen the perfect dinner that combines both of your culinary favourites with a menu that boasts new dishes and drinks to try.

 Day Three – One Last Surprise

 Just when you thought there weren’t any surprises left, your partner wakes you before daylight.
 At first unsure, you follow along and end up curled up in a blanket together, watching the most beautiful sunrise come over Mount Rundle from Vermilion Lakes viewpoint.
 The snow glistening in the early morning light leaves you feeling that the magic of this moment will live with you forever.

 On your way back to town you stop for brunch at the Juniper Bistro.
 Warming yourself up fire-side with a cup of coffee in hand lets you soak in the accomplishment of waking for an early morning.
 Over breakfast, you look forward to the day ahead of shopping for unique Canadian-crafted gifts and souvenirs.
 Wandering the shops of Banff is only complete with a mid-afternoon snack, luckily Beavertail serves up fresh, hot, doughy treats.